 Warning: if you select multiple items (using the

-CMD key) then the operations will be applied to all of the selected items.
+CMD key) then the actions will be applied to all of the selected items.

 - You have an event group on your canvas that contains three events